camunda/camunda-bpm-platform/README.md

 #### Process Design
  * camunda modeler - A [standalone desktop application](https://github.com/camunda/camunda-modeler) that allows business users and developers to design & configure processes.
- * camunda cycle - Enables BPMN 2.0 based Roundtrip between Business and IT parties involved in a project.
-Allows to use any BPMN 2.0 modeling tool with camunda BPM.

 #### Process Operations
  * camunda engine - JMX and advanced Runtime Container Integration for process engine monitoring.